ParksProjets/C-Preprocessor/README.md

 c-preprocessor mainFile.js outputFile.js
 ```

-Additionally you can specify config file (see below for it's format):
+Additionally you can specify a configuration file (see below for it's format):
 ```
 c-preprocessor --config configFile.js mainFile.js outputFile.js
 ```